openmc-data-storage/openmc_data/README.md

 # Installation

-Currently the package can be installed from this temporary repository.
+The package is distributed on [PYPI](https://pypi.org/project/openmc-data/) and can be installed with pip.

 ```bash
 pip install openmc_data